-In order to preserve the current built form of the village, its rural character and identity, protect the surrounding countryside, prevent further ribbon development, and possible merging with other built up areas; new open market housing development will be strongly resisted in the open countryside around Edgmond Village, Edgmond Marsh and Harper Adams University.
-In accordance with policies RES5 and E3, exceptions may be made for suitable appropriate affordable housing schemes and, within the development boundary of Harper Adams University, appropriately designed and located new development.
+In order to safeguard the built form of the village, its rural character and identity, protect the surrounding countryside, prevent further ribbon development, and possible merging with other built up areas.
+New open market housing development will be strongly resisted in the open countryside.

 Consultation responses strongly articulated people's appreciation of Edgmond's historic character and rural nature and the need for the Neighbourhood Plan to balance the requirement for some limited development whilst maintaining Edgmond's unique character and setting.
 Consultation responses particularly referenced the need to avoid merging with the town of Newport to the east.
 The Telford & Wrekin Local Plan recognises the importance of the rural area in policy SP3 and the need to protect its environmental, social and economic characteristics.

-Local Plan policies: SP3 Rural Area; SP4 Presumption in Favour of Sustainable Development; HO10 Residential Development in the Rural Area; NE1 Biodiversity and Geodiversity.

-It will help to deliver Neighbourhood Plan Objectives: 1, 2, 3, and 4.
+- Local Plan policies: SP3 Rural Area; SP4 Presumption in Favour of Sustainable Development; HO10 Residential Development in the Rural Area; NE1 Biodiversity and Geodiversity. - NPPF paragraphs: 7, 9, 16, 51, and 55. - It will help to deliver Neighbourhood Plan Objectives: 1, 2, 3, and 4.